 This morning we got out earlier than we have been.

-I am hiking solo now, while Emma waits in the car in a nice shady spot.
-Continue reading
+I am hiking solo now, but sometimes I’ll drive up the road a little ways and give Emma a ride, then she waits in the car in a nice shady spot.

 Went for a stroll out in the drizzling rain, and took a few photos into the veil of mist.

 The mist softens the blackened soil, but the grass is growing up through it in the open spaces now, hovering over and caressing the wound of the wildfire.

 I am feeling a nearly unperceivable whispering heartbeat of optimism …

 … as if life might still be good after all, in spite of itself.

 Just before harvest, a few years ago, a regionally famous mountain vineyard ‘next door’ was sold.
 The bordering woods, meadows, and canyon cliffs, as well as bumpy old connecting roads between the quiet & quaint old vineyard clearings were my favorite places to walk with Emma, and we had to abandon it.
 I go into more detail in this post, but I am trying to focus on the new replanted growth now.